dfinity/motoko/guide/guide.md

 ### Type `Text`

-The type `Text` of categories T and C ( Text, Comparable) represents sequences of unicode characters (i.e. strings).
+The type `Text` of categories T and R ( Text, Relational) represents sequences of unicode characters (i.e. strings).
 Operations on text values include concatenation (`_ # _`) and sequential iteration over characters via `for (c in _) ... c ...`.
 The `textLength` function returns the number of characters in a `Text` value.

 Comparison TODO.

 ### Type `Int` and `Nat`

-The types `Int` and `Nat` are signed integral and natural numbers of categories A (Arithmetic) and C (omparable).
+The types `Int` and `Nat` are signed integral and natural numbers of categories A (Arithmetic) and R (Relational).
 The usual arithmetic operations of addition `+`, subtraction `-` (which may trap for `Nat`), multiplication `*`, division `/`, modulus `%` and exponentiation `**` are available.

-Additionally, since every inhabitant of `Nat` is also an inhabitant of `Int`, the subtype relation `Nat <: Int` holds.

 Both `Int` and `Nat` are arbitrary precision, with only subtraction `-` on `Nat` trapping on underflow.

+The subtype relation `Nat <: Int` holds, so every expression of type 'Nat' is also an expression of type `Int` (but *not* vice versa).
-Due to subtyping, every value of type `Nat` is also a value of type `Int`, without change of representation.
+In particular, every value of type `Nat` is also a value of type `Int`, without change of representation.

 Comparison TODO.